Officials: Half-dressed man runs out on airport taxiway

 FOX 5 viewer Josh Broide also shared a video showing the half-dressed man approach the plane and drop his drawers before laying down in the middle of the taxiway.
 An officer with the Atlanta Police Department is then seen running up quickly to the man.
 The man is seen rolling over on to his stomach before the officer reaches him and handcuffs him without further incident.
 He is then seen being led away and placed into the back of a patrol car.

-Police are still trying to determine how he got into the restricted area.
-His name has not yet been released.
+Police are still trying to determine Jones decided to enter the secured area.

 Officials said there was no disruption to the overall operations at the airport.